Hybrid Flexure Pivot-Tilting Pad Gas Bearings: Analysis and Experimental Validation

 - View All

-Gas film bearings offer unique advantages enabling successful deployment of high-speed microturbomachinery.
-Current applications encompass micro power generators, air cycle machines, and turbo expanders.
+Gas film bearings offer unique advantages enabling successful deployment of high-speed micro-turbomachinery.
+Current applications encompass micro power generators, air cycle machines and turbo expanders.
 Mechanically complex gas foil bearings are in use; however, their excessive cost and lack of calibrated predictive tools deter their application to mass-produced oil-free turbochargers, for example.
 The present investigation advances the analysis and experimental validation of hybrid gas bearings with static and dynamic force characteristics desirable in high-speed turbomachinery.
 These characteristics are adequate load support, good stiffness and damping coefficients, low friction and wear during rotor startup and shutdown, and most importantly, enhanced rotordynamic stability at the operating speed.
-Hybrid (hydrostatic/hydrodynamic) flexure pivot-tilting pad bearings demonstrate superior static and dynamic forced performance than other geometries as evidenced in a high-speed rotor-bearing test rig.
+Hybrid (hydrostatic /hydrodynamic) flexure pivot-tilting pad bearings (FPTPBs) demonstrate superior static and dynamic forced performance than other geometries as evidenced in a high speed rotor-bearing test rig.
 A computational model including the effects of external pressurization predicts the rotordynamic coefficients of the test bearings and shows good correlation with measured force coefficients, thus lending credence to the predictive model.
-In general, direct stiffnesses increase with operating speed and external pressurization, whereas damping coefficients show an opposite behavior.
-Predicted mass flow rates validate the inherent restrictor-type orifice flow model for external pressurization.
-Measured coast-down rotor speeds demonstrate very low-friction operation with large system time constants.
-Estimated drag torques from the gas bearings indirectly validate the recorded system time constant.
+In general, direct stiffnesses increase with operating speed and external pressurization; while damping coefficients show an opposite behavior.
+Predicted mass flow rates validate the inherent restrictor type orifice flow model for external pressurization.
+Measured coast down rotor speeds demonstrate very low-friction operation with large system time constants.
+Estimated drag torques from the gas bearings validate indirectly the recorded system time constant.
 Copyright © 2006 by ASME.

 author list (cited authors)